csc301-fall-2022/team-project-5-frontier-college-m/deliverable-1/planning.md

 #### Q1: What are you planning to build?

-We plan to build a web app that serves as the primary resource for Frontier College volunteers.
-Volunteers at Frontier College provide programming to support the learning and development of people of all ages. (add problems volunteers may have here).
-To support a volunteer's every need, the app aims to provide several key functions and features, which are:
- * Bilingual support for both English and French
- * Integrations with Salesforce, Form Assembly, and WordPress
- * Communication between volunteer and supervisor
- * Push notifications
- * Volunteer groups
+We are planning to build a standalone mobile-first web application that is integrated with Frontier College's existing infrustructure and serves as the primary application for Frontier College volunteers and coordinators to manage and share resources.
+Volunteers at Frontier College provide programming to members of their community across a wide variety of educational domains and coordinators facilitate this by providing volunteers with event information (location, time, etc) and all required resources (powerpoints, documents, etc).
+Our web application aims to solve Frontier College's concerns surounding user experience, where the current event management and resource sharing is often decentrilized and not very user friendly.
+Currently, many of the day-to-day features used by coordinators and volunteers are spread out accross email, Salesforce, and the Frontier College website.
+Thus, while still allowing for access to existing tools and resources through Salesforce integration, our application will provide bilingual support and aims to be a primary hub for volunteers and coordinators to easily:

- * Tracking of volunteer hours
+ * Create and manage groups of volunteers
- * Invite friends to volunteer
+ * Create and RSVP to event
- * Connect to the job opportunities page of the Frontier College website
+ * Access group/event specific resources
+ * Conduct communication through tools such as group and global announcements
+ * Manage personal profiles

+This will greatly improve the user experience for coordinators and volunteers as all regularly used Frontier College features will be easily accessible and all in one place.

  > Short (1 - 2 min' read)
  * Start with a single sentence, high-level description of the product.